StackExchange/dnscontrol/documentation/writing-providers.md

 export R53_DOMAIN=dnscontroltest-r53.com  # Use a test domain. export R53_KEY_ID='CHANGE_TO_THE_ID'
 export R53_KEY='CHANGE_TO_THE_KEY'
-cd integrationTest              # NOTE: Not needed if already in that subdirectory go test -v -verbose -provider ROUTE53
+cd integrationTest              # NOTE: Not needed if already there go test -v -verbose -provider ROUTE53
 ```

 Some useful `go test` flags:

-* Slow tests?
-Add `-timeout n` to increase the timeout for tests
-  * `go test` kills the tests after 10 minutes by default.
-Some providers need more time.
-  * This flag must be *before* the `-verbose` flag.
-Usually it is the first flag after `go test`.
-  * Example:  `go test -timeout 20m -v -verbose -provider CLOUDFLAREAPI`
 * Run only certain tests using the `-start` and `-end` flags.
   * Rather than running all the tests, run just the tests you want.
   * These flags must be *after* the `-provider FOO` flag.